 Snow Bunting, male in breeding plumage.
 (Cake Eater Road, Utqiaġvik, Alaska; June 15, 2017.) © Eric Gofreed

-Most distinctively, the mantle and upper back are typically all-black, or sometimes black with whitish edges on the feathers, giving it a streaked appearance.
+Most distinctively, the breeding male’s mantle and upper back are typically all-black—but on some paler individuals the upperparts are black with whitish edges on the feathers, appearing streaked or mottled.

 Snow Bunting, male in pale breeding plumage, showing streaks on the back.
 (Longyearbyen, Svalbard; May 27, 2018.) © Luke Seitz